stephenjohnlimb/boot/K8s.md

 k get pods
 ```

-#### Basic kubectl concepts and commands
+### Basic Kubernetes concepts

 When a Kubernetes _cluster_ is created it is created with a number of **nodes** these are the 'machines' that
 will actually run your applications (microservices).

-When you do your application builds and then package your application into an 'image/container' (maybe a docker image), it
+When you do your application builds and  package your application into an 'image/container' (maybe a docker image), it
 has your application but also a thin layer of operating system and additional components you configured.

 For `kubectl` to be able to manipulate and configure actions within the kubernetes _cluster_ that _cluster_ needs